feathersui/feathersui-starling/README.md

 ### Check
 A typical checkbox control with a label and selection.

+### GroupedList
+A hierarchical List-like control where items are divided into groups or sections, each with an optional header and an optional footer.

 ### Label
 A non-interactive text control.
 Uses bitmap fonts.
 A simplified replacement for `starling.text.TextField` that is built on `FoxholeControl`.